If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - Read-only root filesystem to avoid accidental modifications of the OS

-- Transactional Updates leveraging btrfs snapshots to apply updates without interfering with the running system
+- The Transactional Updates technology leverages btrfs snapshots to apply package updates without interfering with the running system

 - health-checker to verify the OS is operational after updates.
 Automatically rolls back in case of trouble.

-- Ignition for initial system configuration during first boot on all other images.
+- Combustion and Ignition for initial system configuration during first boot on all other images.

 - Designed to fit perfectly into existing openSUSE or SUSE Linux Enterprise environments